ONHSA provides a front door to Yale and its resources for the people and organizations of greater New Haven.

 He has led the university’s initiatives for the revitalization of New Haven, the strengthening of relations with the community, and the extensive redevelopment of commercial properties adjacent to the Yale campus.
 Mr. Alexander also negotiated the purchase for the university of the 136 acre Bayer Healthcare complex.
 In February 2006, when he assumed responsibility for the oversight and management of facilities planning, construction, renovation, and operations, his title was changed to Vice President for New Haven and State Affairs and Campus Development.

 Mr. Alexander retired in 1996 from the Rouse Company to engage in civic activities after twenty-five years as a senior executive with the company.
 At Rouse, he was Senior Vice President and Director of the Commercial Development Division, responsible for the development of retail and mixed-use properties throughout the United States.
-Many major urban projects were executed under his direction, including Harborplace in Baltimore, Miami’s Bayside, and Portland’s Pioneer Place.
+Many major urban projects were executed under his direction, including Harborplace, Miami’s Bayside, and Boston’s Faneuil Hall Marketplace.

 Mr. Alexander was a civic leader in Baltimore, where he served on numerous boards including the Baltimore Symphony Orchestra; the Columbia Foundation, of which he was president; and Goucher College, where he chaired the Board of Trustees and was a recipient of the John Franklin Goucher medal for service to the institution.